Pancake: France, Belgium, Italy, Portugal, and Switzerland

 Crêpes, popular in France, Belgium, Switzerland and Portugal, are made from plain flour, milk, and eggs.
 They are thin pancakes and are served with a sweet (fruit, ice cream, jam, chocolate spread, powdered sugar) or savoury filling (cheese, ham, seafood, spinach).
 In Italy there is a similar dish called crespella or scrippella.
 In this country are also popular some traditional waffle cookies called pizzelle and in some part of Tuscany there are typical thin crispy pancakes named brigidini, made with aniseed.

 In Brittany, a galette (or galette bretonne) is a large thin pancake made of buckwheat flour, often cooked on one side only.

-Crêpes are popular in many South American countries such as Argentina, Brazil, and Chile.
-They are consumed with sweet fillings (marmalade, dulce de leche) or with salty fillings (ground meat (Brazil), vegetables, tomato sauce, cheese).

-They have also become popular East Asian countries, including Japan, South Korea and China, and Southeast Asian countries, such as the Philippines and Thailand, where they are sold in crêpe stands and kiosks.
+Crêpes have also become popular in East Asian countries, including Japan, South Korea and China, and Southeast Asian countries, such as the Philippines and Thailand, where they are sold at crêpe stands and kiosks.
 They are often served with whipped cream and fruits, or non-sweet spreads such as vegetables.

 Farinata are popular in Mediterranean regions, including Nice.
 Also called socca, these are pancakes made from chickpea flour and seasoned with black pepper.
-They are popular street food in Nice.
+They are a popular street food in Nice.